 The multifidi lie below the erector spinae and span from the bottom of the spine all the way up to the top.
 When you perform a lower back exercise you should feel these muscles along the sides of your spine working.

 It's important to strengthen the multifidi if you want to avoid lower back pain or if you already are suffering from it.
-According to a 2008 study00131-7/abstract) published in Manual Therapy, people with lower back pain have smaller and weaker multifidi.
+According to a 2008 study published in Manual Therapy, people with lower back pain have smaller and weaker multifidi.

 At-home workouts are usually limited in terms of equipment and space.
 As long as you have enough room to lie down, these exercises will work.
 The only equipment you'll need is something soft to lay on while you do the supermans and prone back extensions.
 For the deadlifts, you'll want something light to pick up.
 It can be a heavy box, water jug, or even a grocery bag filled with groceries.